OutlawByteStudios/PK-Scene-Pack/README.md

 For a contribution / pull request to be accepts the following must be done:
  * The changelog must be updated for each scene that is edited.
- * The old map must be placed in a subfolder of the `Old Versions` folder with the date of when the scene was last edited as the name of the folder.
+ * The old scene must be placed in a subfolder of the `Old Versions` folder with the date of when the scene was last edited as the name of the folder.
  * To combat abuse my mappers, for example where mappers in the past have placed hidden chests on the scene, the scene must be reviewed by a PK developer or someone they trust.